 We have been however using our time well, whipping the garden into shape and touching up the paintwork, but we are eager to open again!

-First can we say a huge thank you to all our guests with existing bookings who have postponed their stay and rolled their deposits forward rather than asking for their money back.
-That has been a massive help to us financially and we are not sure what we would have done had people not been so flexible and sympathetic to our situation.
+Firstly we would like to say a huge thank you to all our guests who had bookings at the start of Lockdown, postponed their stay and rolled their deposits forward rather than asking for their money back.
+That was a massive help financially and we are not sure what we would have done had people not been so flexible and sympathetic to our situation.

-We will open as soon as we can but will follow all the government’s advice.
+We are opening from 4th July and will follow all the government’s advice to the hospitality industry.
 Incidence of Corona virus in Suffolk is currently relatively low in relation to the 700k people who live here and to our knowledge we have not had the virus.

 Fortunately many people come to the Suffolk Coast’s because of its open spaces – the beaches and the heathland – and it is relatively easy to maintain social distancing.
 There are many lovely local walks that you can access literally on our doorstep.
 Of course some venues won’t be opening soon so will call for a level of additional resourcefulness on rainy days!

-- We will be implementing additional cleaning in line with government recommendations – though realistically there are probably limitations to disinfection given this is a home with all its ‘soft’ surfaces.
+We will be implementing additional anti-virus cleaning in line with government recommendations – though realistically there are probably limitations to disinfection given this is a home with all its ‘soft’ surfaces.

-- We normally stagger breakfasts anyway, but can increase the spacing if required.
+We normally stagger breakfasts anyway, but we will be increasing the spacing.
 Although breakfast is normally on a shared table in the Barn we can provide it in your room as an alternative.